The Schlieffen Plan to the Christmas Truce: Unpacking 1914's defining events

 The Christmas Truce

 One of the most famous events of World War One is the 'Christmas Truce'.
-This occurred on December twenty-fourth, 1914, when British and German soldiers decided to stop fighting and instead celebrate Christmas together.
+This occurred on December 24th, 1914, when British and German soldiers decided to stop fighting and instead celebrate Christmas together.

 During this time, the soldiers exchanged gifts, played football together, and even sang carols.
 However, the truce eventually ended, and the fighting resumed.

-The End of 1914
+The end of 1914

 The war was no longer a short conflict that would be over by Christmas.
 Instead, it had become a long, grinding battle where both sides were fully committed to fighting.